ahkharsha/LineaBricks/project documentations/litepaper_bnbricks.md

    - Every property listed on LineaBricks is verified on the blockchain, ensuring that all information is transparent, immutable, and secure.
 This process includes the integration of Encumbrance Certificates (EC) to validate property ownership and prevent disputes.

 3. **Smart Contracts**:
-   - Transactions on LineaBricks are governed by smart contracts, which automatically execute agreements based on predefined conditions.
+   - Transactions on LineaBricks are governed by smart contracts, which autoLineaETHally execute agreements based on predefined conditions.
 This not only speeds up transactions but also minimizes human errors and ensures compliance with agreed-upon terms.

 4. **Tokenization of Real Estate**:
    - LineaBricks enables the tokenization of real estate assets, allowing for fractional ownership.
 This lowers the barrier to entry for investors, making real estate investment more inclusive and accessible to a global audience.